matt-demelo/BIMM-143/README.md

 # BIMM-143
-Spring '19 Bioinformatics Lab course at UC San Diego

-This repository contains my coursework for [BIMM 143 SP19](https://bioboot.github.io/bimm143_S19/).
+This repository contains my coursework for [BIMM 143 SP19](https://bioboot.github.io/bimm143_S19/), the Bioinformatics Lab course for the Spring 2019 Quarter at UC San Diego.